xinychen/geotensor/README.md

     return tensor_hat
 ```

-> Hope you have fun if you work with our code!
+> Have fun if you work with our code!

 - Competing Models